 Heat the oven to 400 degrees F. Lightly oil a rimmed baking sheet or baking dish.

 Using a heavy chef’s knife, cut squash in half, lengthwise.
 Scoop out and discard the seeds.
 Brush each half, inside and out, with olive oil.
-Season the squash all over with salt and pepper.
+Season the squash all over with salt (about 1/2 teaspoon) and pepper.

 Make a bed of thyme and garlic cloves in the middle of the baking sheet.
 Place the squash, cut-side-down, on top of the thyme.
 Roast until the squash is completely tender, about 1 hour.